Milestone Investment Advisors LLC Takes $124,000 Position in Nuveen ESG Small-Cap ETF (BATS:NUSC)

-Milestone Investment Advisors LLC bought a new stake in Nuveen ESG Small-Cap ETF (BATS:NUSC – Get Rating) in the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor bought 3,642 shares of the company’s stock, valued at approximately $124,000.
+Milestone Investment Advisors LLC bought a new stake in Nuveen ESG Small-Cap ETF (BATS:NUSC – Get Rating) during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund bought 3,642 shares of the company’s stock, valued at approximately $124,000.

-Other hedge funds have also modified their holdings of the company.
-Mercer Global Advisors Inc. ADV raised its position in shares of Nuveen ESG Small-Cap ETF by 60.1% in the fourth quarter.
-Mercer Global Advisors Inc. ADV now owns 86,696 shares of the company’s stock valued at $2,963,000 after buying an additional 32,533 shares during the last quarter.
-Ipsen Advisor Group LLC acquired a new stake in Nuveen ESG Small-Cap ETF during the fourth quarter worth about $706,000.
-Whittier Trust Co. increased its position in Nuveen ESG Small-Cap ETF by 4.5% during the fourth quarter.
-Whittier Trust Co. now owns 76,640 shares of the company’s stock worth $2,620,000 after purchasing an additional 3,277 shares during the last quarter.
-Assetmark Inc. increased its position in Nuveen ESG Small-Cap ETF by 51.0% during the fourth quarter.
-Assetmark Inc. now owns 3,966 shares of the company’s stock worth $136,000 after purchasing an additional 1,340 shares during the last quarter.
-Finally, IFP Advisors Inc increased its position in Nuveen ESG Small-Cap ETF by 5.4% during the fourth quarter.
-IFP Advisors Inc now owns 76,966 shares of the company’s stock worth $2,336,000 after purchasing an additional 3,959 shares during the last quarter.
+A number of other institutional investors have also modified their holdings of the business.
+Horan Securities Inc. increased its stake in Nuveen ESG Small-Cap ETF by 17.6% in the 4th quarter.
+Horan Securities Inc. now owns 2,269 shares of the company’s stock valued at $78,000 after buying an additional 339 shares during the period.
+Signet Financial Management LLC increased its stake in Nuveen ESG Small-Cap ETF by 8.3% in the 1st quarter.
+Signet Financial Management LLC now owns 5,630 shares of the company’s stock valued at $224,000 after buying an additional 430 shares during the period.
+Vicus Capital increased its stake in Nuveen ESG Small-Cap ETF by 0.7% in the 4th quarter.
+Vicus Capital now owns 63,710 shares of the company’s stock valued at $2,178,000 after buying an additional 433 shares during the period.
+Raymond James & Associates increased its stake in Nuveen ESG Small-Cap ETF by 3.8% in the 1st quarter.
+Raymond James & Associates now owns 14,012 shares of the company’s stock valued at $558,000 after buying an additional 517 shares during the period.
+Finally, TriaGen Wealth Management LLC increased its stake in Nuveen ESG Small-Cap ETF by 4.4% in the 4th quarter.
+TriaGen Wealth Management LLC now owns 13,081 shares of the company’s stock valued at $447,000 after buying an additional 551 shares during the period.

 The Nuveen ESG Small-Cap ETF (NUSC) is an exchange-traded fund that is based on the MSCI TIAA ESG USA Small Cap index.
 The fund tracks a multi-factor-weighted index of small-cap companies listed on US exchanges.
 Holdings are screened for environmental, social, and governance (ESG) criteria.
 NUSC was launched on Dec 13, 2016 and is managed by Nuveen.